 hour380

-kcalThis easy pavlova recipe is made with a golden caster sugar meringue shell, a mascarpone and fromage frais vanilla cream filling, and fresh strawberry purée on top.
-Serves six and takes about 90 minutes including cooling.
+kcalThis easy strawberry pavlova is made with a golden caster sugar meringue shell, no cornflour, a mascarpone and fromage frais vanilla cream filling, and fresh strawberry puree on top.
+Serves 6 and takes about 90 minutes including cooling.

 Ingredients